opensearch-project/documentation-website/CONTRIBUTING.md

 We use the [Vale](https://github.com/errata-ai/vale) linter to ensure that our documentation adheres to the [OpenSearch Project Style Guidelines](STYLE_GUIDE.md).
 Addressing Vale comments on the PR expedites the review process.
 You can also install Vale locally so you can address the comments before creating a PR.
 For more information, see [Style linting](#style-linting).

-If we accept the PR, we will merge it and will usually backport it to the appropriate branches.
+If we accept the PR, we will merge it and will backport it to the appropriate branches.

 ### Style linting